clojure-quant/infra-guix/DOC/guix.md

 For trying things out, I recommend using `guix environment --ad-hoc foo` That way, your profile history does not contain the thing that you just wanted to try out, so `guix gc` can work more efficiently

+ probably because GIT_EXEC_PATH is unset (did you try logging out and in again?)
+<xelxebar>	mbakke: Oh.
+It's set, but to the wrong thing :/
+<mbakke>	huh
+<xelxebar>	For some reason it's getting set to $HOME/.config/guix/current/libexec/gi